2020 Spring Internship With David Maurrasse

 The content of this work will focus on how partnerships involving various stakeholders across sectors (government, higher education, health care, philanthropy, the private sector, community organizations, and others) are addressing critical social concerns.
 These include, health disparities, poverty and economic inequality, educational access and literacy, climate change, and others.
 The premise of this research emphasizes the importance of creatively leveraging existing resources to solve social and economic problems, and strategies to combine resources and expertise across sectors to address issues of common interest.

-The results of this research will inform articles on the role of strategic partnerships and philanthropic initiatives in various current events to be submitted to State of the Planet, and other publications.
+The results of this research will also inform articles on the role of strategic partnerships and philanthropic initiatives in various current events to be submitted to State of the Planet, the Earth Institute’s online journal, and other publications.

 - Identify and investigate timely strategic partnerships and philanthropic initiatives;